-A decree issued by the government provides a minimum wage/salary applicable to all employers, including enterprises, co-operatives, farms, households, individuals and other organisations hiring employees under employment contracts from time to time.
-Currently, there are four regional minimum salary levels applicable to employers, ranging from VND3,070,000 (the lowest level) to VND4,420,000 (the highest level) per month, depending on the locality.

-Employers are required to pay a salary to their employees which is not lower than the minimum salary level applicable in their region for untrained workers doing the simplest tasks.
-For trained workers, the salary must be at least 7% higher than the regional minimum salary.
+On 12 June 2022, the Government of Vietnam adopted Decree No. 38/2022/ND-CP regulating the minimum wage (similar decrees are issued on a regular, typically annual, basis).
+This decree provides for a new range of minimum wages/salaries applicable to all employers, including enterprises, co-operatives, farms, households, individuals and other organisations hiring employees under employment contracts from time to time.
+Currently, there are four regional minimum salary levels applicable to employers, ranging from VND3,250,000 (the lowest level) to VND4,680,000 (the highest level) per month, depending on the locality.
+Employers are required to pay a salary to their employees which is not lower than the minimum salary level applicable in their region.

 There is no mandatory salary payment method.
-Payment methods are subject to the agreement between the parties, though salary payments must be made made directly (to the employee), on time and in full.
+Payment methods are subject to the agreement between the parties, though salary payments must be made directly (to the employee), on time and in full.